charlesreid1/2020-openvpn-mfa-google-auth/README.md

 Note that this assumes Google Authenticator user secrets will be located in `/etc/openvpn/google-authenticator/`.
 This can be changed but requires changes in the steps that follow too.

+Note that users are ONLY required to enter the MFA token, not a password.
+This may seem less secure.
+However, the user must also have the corresponding client key file, so it is basically the same as 2FA plus passwordless key access.

 ## Step 6: Update Client Config File